Received a Tax Notice? Respond and Resolve with our Tax Experts.

 • Everybody including citizens of India, minors, and foreigners who are liable to pay taxes or carrying out specific financial transactions like a high-value cash deposit or withdrawal in the bank are supposed to apply and own a digital or a physical PAN card.

-• It is important for making deposits over rupees 50,000 in mutual funds.
+• It is important to make deposits over rupees 50,000 in mutual funds.

 • For the purchase of immovable property worth over 10 lakhs.

-• If fixed deposit exceeds 50000 in one go or aggregating to more than 5 lakh during a Financial year.
+• If the fixed deposit exceeds 50000 in one, go or aggregate to more than 5 lakh during a Financial year.

 • To open a bank account or a Demat account and apply for a credit or a debit card.

-• Hotel and restaurant bill paid in cash in excess of Rs.
-50,000 and any other specified transactions
+• Hotel and restaurant bills paid in cash in excess of Rs.
+50,000 and any other specified transactions.

 What to do when you don't own a PAN?